TurboGears/tg2docs/docs/main/ToscaWidgets/Creation.rst

    display_child, css_class) and any provided by the user-defined functions update_params and get_extra_vars.

-.. todo:: Is Buffet still part of the code base?
+.. todo:: Difficulty: Easy.
+Is Buffet still part of the code base?
 I thought it was being phased out for some reason.

 Resources
 ~~~~~~~~~